Convex-Dev/convex/BUILD.md

 - Merge `master` back into `develop`
 - Create new CHANGELOG "Unreleased" section for next version
 - Run `mvn versions:set -DnewVersion='0.7.4-SNAPSHOT'` for next snapshot version as required

+## Repeatable Builds

+It is the intention that builds should be repeatable.
+Any issues, please report!